 Lilac Companion Plants

 If you are wondering what to plant with lilac bushes, you may be surprised at the large selection of lilac companion plants.
-Companion plants for lilac bushes are plants that either look good near lilacs, or else complement the lilacs in some way.
+Companion plants for lilac bushes are plants that either look good near lilacs or else complement the lilacs in some way.

 When it comes to companion planting with lilacs, spring-flowering bulbs are among the top choices for many gardeners.
-They make a natural choice to plant as companions plants for lilac bushes because they bloom at the same time.
+They make a natural choice to plant as companion plants for lilac bushes because they bloom at the same time.

 You’ll find many attractive spring bulbs to fill up the area near your lilac bush as lilac companion plants.
-Bulb plants like daffodils, tulips, grape hyacinth and peonies multiply and naturalize.
+Bulb plants like daffodils, tulips, grape hyacinth, and peonies multiply and naturalize.
 Plant enough of them and you’ll never weed in the area again.

 Additional Lilac Bush Companions

 Are you wondering what to plant with lilac bushes to extend the floriation?
 You can use other lilac bushes to great advantage.
 While in yesteryear, all lilacs bloomed in spring, these days you can find cultivars that bloom at different periods.
 Pick shrubs that blossom at different times so that you can have several months of lilacs instead of only several weeks.